Caerus-Chain/.github/profile/README.md

 # Meet Historeum

-Historeum, previously known Caerus, is an innovative Layer-2 solution built on Ethereum.
+Historeum, _previously known Caerus_, is an innovative Layer-2 solution built on Ethereum.
 Historeum is featured by a novel time-aware EVM (Ethereum Virtual Machine) that enables smart contracts to access historical on-chain data efficiently.

 ---